 As soon as heroin is ingested into the body, the intense and euphoric effect immediately rushes through the body.
 Heroin is an opioid, meaning it belongs to a class of drugs that create pain-reducing effects and numbing sensations.
 These sensations are not limited to physical receptors.

-This is due to the opioid blocking pain receptors in the spinal cord and slowing down breathing by changing neurochemical activity in the brain.
-Body functions such as breathing and heart rate have a direct effect on mood and pain levels, thus creating a decrease in negative feelings when slowed down.
-Once the initial rush has passed, most users experience to some degree the following symptoms:
+This is due to the opioid receptors in the spinal cord and slowing down breathing by changing neurochemical activity in the brain.
+Body functions such as breathing and heart rate has a direct effect on mood and pain levels, thus creating a decrease in negative feelings when slowed down.
+Once the initial rush has passed, most users experience, to some degree, the following mental and physical symptoms:

 - Brain Fog

 These symptoms may linger or continue until the heroin is used again by heroin users.